As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 The best way to go about buying chisels is not to buy one chisel at a time, but instead, you should purchase an entire set of chisels.
 That way, you’ll have all the chisels you’ll need once you start working on your stone and rock projects.

 The good news is that you can purchase a decent set of chisels for under thirty bucks, so that means it’s an affordable way of approaching things.
-Some chisel sets to consider include:
+I personally recommend buying this one:

-- The GREBSTK Professional Wood Chisel Tool Set, which gives you a smaller amount of chisels but still provides you with everything you need to get the job done effectively.
+- The MAXPOWER 3-Piece Heavy Duty Cold Chisel Set (Amazon link) gives you a smaller amount of chisels but still provides you with everything you need to get the job done effectively.

 Consider Some Carbide-Tipped Tools